 Just like in the rest of the home, it is best to keep the large surfaces of the room neutral.
 This includes things such as the walls and window coverings.
-You certainly don't want to be re-painting every summer, or switching up the curtains each change of season, so ensure the selection process here includes muted tones.
-Think modern and fresh, but stick to greys and whites – you'll be adding in the colour later.
+You certainly don't want to be re-painting every summer or switching up the curtains with each change of season, so ensure the selection process here includes muted tones.
+Think modern and fresh, but stick to greys and whites; you'll be adding in colour later.

 A teenager's room needs to be a restful haven where they can recharge and unwind, so we recommend adding a few comfortable features to the space.
-This includes accessories such as a soft floor rug, a throw, a cushion or two, and a window treatment that provides the right overall environment for the room - here’s how to decide on whether blinds or curtains will work best.
+This includes accessories such as a soft floor rug, a throw, a cushion or two, and a window treatment that provides the right overall environment for the room.

 There's certainly no need for your child's room transition to be stressful or overwhelming.
 The process doesn't have to happen overnight, and if you make it a team effort, you and your new teenager are sure to be very happy with the end result.